dictyBase/dicty-stock-center/README.md

 #React Redux Auth trial application
-A react and redux based SPA to learn and create example on how to use oauth2 login flow with various third party provider.
+A react and redux based SPA to learn and create example on how to use oauth2 login flow with various third party providers.

 #Install
 Git clone and then run `npm install`